Sephta/stal-arithmetic-parser/README.md

 ---

-Rudimentary command line arithmetic parser.
+Rudimentary arithmetic parser executable on the command line.
+Built with C++11 using standard libraries.
 Calculates simple arithmetic expressions of the form:

 * *EXPRESSION* : `(2 + 2) | (3 * 7) | (4 / 2) | (5 - 2)`
 * *VALUE* : `NUMBER` (i.e. within the set of integers)